pantprateek/genie/readme.md

 is used to process the speech to text and then text is sent to the server .Server in turn will check for meaniningful  commands  in the text mentioned in **cmdstr** array in the server and HTML5 player invokes the player functionality based on the command.

-This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.

 ##Improvements##
 I'm new to these technologies and learning further.
 If you have suggestions or improvements,please do mail me at prateek1510@gmail.com.I have future plans to use it for youtube videos.